KBlixt/subcleaner/README.md

 # Subcleaner
 Subcleaner is a python3 script for removing ads from .srt subtitle files.
-The script is more sophisticated than a simple search and delete per line and can use different regex profiles for different languages.
+The script is more sophisticated than a simple search and delete per line and uses different regex profiles for different languages.
 Once the script have identified ad-blocks they get removed and the remaining blocks get re-indexed.

-The script can also determine the language in the script and inform if the actual language doesn't match up to the subtitle language label.
-This is optional.
-It uses python langdetect package to detect what actual language is in the subtitle.
-However, running the language detection program takes a couple of seconds extra (depending on hardware). so if you run a batch job be prepared for the extra time.

-works well with [Bazarr](https://github.com/morpheus65535/bazarr) directly installed and in a docker container.
+works well with [Bazarr](https://github.com/morpheus65535/bazarr) directly installed or in a container.

 # Installing
 Cloning and running with python3 should work.
-You can also make the script executable, the shebang is already in place

 ```cd /opt```